Data Structures and Algorithms Notes

 return output

-Might be right for problems that involve looking for the optimum value or the number of ways to do something.
-Most importantly, future decisions depend on earlier decisions.
+Usage: Dynamic programming is used for problems where future decisions depend on earlier decisions.
+These may involve looking for the optimum value or the number of ways to do something.

 memo = {}